ShahzainAhmed/BLoC_Notes/README.md

   ),
 );
 ```
-2. BlocBuilder: When you open the Instagram app, the initial event sent to the BLoC might be an InitialFetchEvent, indicating that the user wants to fetch the latest posts from the backend.
+2. **BlocBuilder:** When you open the Instagram app, the initial event sent to the BLoC might be an InitialFetchEvent, indicating that the user wants to fetch the latest posts from the backend.
 The BLoC will then handle this event and emit different states: LoadingState, SuccessState, or ErrorState.
 To build the UI based on these states, you wrap your UI with BlocBuilder.
-Here's an example:
 In this example, the BlocBuilder listens for state changes in the BLoC and rebuilds the UI accordingly.

+Here’s how you can use BlocBuilder:
 ```
 BlocBuilder<HomeBloc, HomeState>(
   bloc: HomeBloc(),